dempfi/ayu/README.md

 # Activation
 ## Sublime Text 3
+### Skins package
+[Skins](https://packagecontrol.io/packages/Skins) provides a simple and efficient way to change themes, save your own presets and quickly try out new looks.
+Activation is as simple as opening up the command palette, running `Select Skin` and choosing `Ayu - Dark` or `Ayu - Light` from the list.

+### Normal way
-Add this lines to your user settings *Preferences > Setting - User*:
+Add these lines to your user settings *Preferences > Setting - User*:

 For dark theme:
 ```json